maxcorbeau/dorel.github.io/source/site/index.md

 ---
-title: dorel.io (service design guide)
+layout: default
-# layout: default
+title: Welcome to dorel.io
 ---

 <p>Thanks for paying attention.
 This is indeed Dorel.io.
 We will populate content in the next months.</p>